Javi Guerra (footballer, born 2003): International career

 Guerra was called up to the Spain U19 squad in August 2021, making just two appearances with them.

 Guerra received his first call-up to the Spain U21 in September 2023.
 He made his debut in a 2025 UEFA European Under-21 Championship qualification match against Malta.
 From that point on, he became a regular starter and a key player under manager Santi Denia.

 In 2025, Guerra was included in the squad for the 2025 UEFA European Under-21 Championship.
 He served as the team's second captain and wore the captain’s armband during the match against hosts Slovakia, after first captain Beñat Turrientes was substituted early.
 Guerra played the full 90 minutes in Spain's second Group A match against Romania, where he was named Player of the Match.
 He scored his only goal of the tournament from the penalty spot in the quarter-final against England.
 Spain were eliminated following a 3–1 defeat.

 Playing style

-Guerra is a talented midfielder who can play either in a holding or more advanced position in the midfield.
-He covers long distances, has a great short game, is great at delivering through balls and has great tackling skills.
+Guerra is a versatile midfielder capable of playing in either a holding or more advanced role.
+He covers significant distances across the pitch, possesses strong short-passing ability, is effective at delivering through balls, and is noted for his tackling skills.
 He also known for his technical ability and long-range shooting, often posing a threat to goalkeepers from distance with powerful and accurate shots from both feet.
 He has scored several notable goals from outside the box, showcasing his shooting precision.

 Miguel Ángel Angulo, Guerra's coach during his time with Valencia's reserve team, described his tactical versatility: "It depends on the game.
 If you're dominating possession at home, with the opponent sitting back, a technical number 'six' like him fits well.
 But in other, more physical matches, he can operate better as an 'eight'."